spechtacular/thia/README.md

 - Secret project values are stored in a **.env** file in the project root directory, this file is not in the repo for security reasons.
 - **requirements.txt** : file contains the pip modules to be installed for the Django  project.
 - **setup_venv.py** : script will create a local file named **.venv** in the project root directory to be used for a local development environment.
 - This is the sequence of events used to clear and reload the local Django postgresql database.
+An internet connection is required to connect to the ivolunteer website.
    1. **clear_haunt_data.py** clears all project tables except for admin and test accounts, there is a --dry-run option to run the script without deleting any project data from postgresql.
       1. python manage.py clear_haunt_data
    2. After clearing the project database the local Django project postgresql database tables must be restored from the iVolunteer database.
 Here are the steps: